-The FAFSA is used to apply for need-based aid (grants, loans, work-study) if you are a U.S. citizen or permanent resident.
-It allows us to determine if you qualify for aid from the College, federal government and your state.
+The FAFSA is used by U.S. citizens and permanent residents to apply for need-based aid (grants, loans, work-study).
+It will determine if you qualify for College, state and federal government funds.

 General Notes about the FAFSA:

 - The web address is www.fafsa.gov.